GeneralProducts/day-of-code/_posts/2018-10-10-how-the-internet-works.md

 ## What you’ve learned

-* How the internet works
+* The web browser on your computer requests a web page from a remote server.
+That server sends back an HTML file, plus some CSS.
+Your browser uses the CSS to lay out that HTML so that you can see the web page properly displayed on your screen.
+That's how the internet works.
-* We are using Jekyll, a static site generator, which uses Liquid
+* You are using Jekyll, a static site generator, which uses a templating language called Liquid.
-* Jekyll can process command tags, to produce HTML
+* Jekyll's Liquid language uses command tags to produce HTML.